lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 1. We have located the GATT Characteristic for the Simple Management Protocol

-1. We have transmitted our Query Firmware Request Message to PineTime (by writing the message to the GATT Characteristic)
+1. We have transmitted our Query Firmware Request Message to PineTime...
+By writing the message to the GATT Characteristic

 Now let's get the response from PineTime in an interesting way...